William Hare, 2nd Earl of Listowel

 Lady Diana Newport was the daughter of Richard Newport, 2nd Earl of Bradford and Mary Wilbraham.1 She married Algernon Coote, 6th Earl of Mountrath, son of Charles Coote, 3rd Earl of Mountrath and Lady Isabella Dormer, on 28 November 1721.2 She died on 14 July 1766.3

 Her married name became Coote.
-As a result of her marriage, Lady Diana Newport was styled as Dowager Countess of Mountrath.1
+After her marriage, Lady Diana Newport was styled as Dowager Countess of Mountrath.1

 Child of Lady Diana Newport and Algernon Coote, 6th Earl of Mountrath